jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 Said another way, CRDs enable us to add, update, or delete Kubernetes cluster elements and their configurations.
 The add/update/delete action might apply to the cluster as a whole, a node in the cluster, an aspect of cluster networking or the CNI (aka, the work we'll do in this lab), or any given element or set of elements within the cluster including pods, services, daemonsets, etc.

-A CRD applied to a single element in the K8s cluster would be analogous configuring BGP on a router.
-A CRD applied to multiple or cluster-wide would be analogous to adding BGP route-reflection to a network as a whole.
+A CRD applied to a single element in the K8s cluster would be analogous to configuring BGP on a router.
+A CRD applied to multiple elements or cluster-wide would be analogous to adding BGP route-reflection to a network as a whole.

 CRDs come in YAML file format and in the next several sections of this lab we'll apply CRDs to the K8s cluster to setup Cilium BGP peering, establish Cilium SRv6 locator ranges, create VRFs, etc.